ThisIsAntonio/Daily-Update-App/README.md

 # Daily Update App

+Daily Update App is a Full-Stack internal tool that helps individuals or teams track and reflect on their daily progress.
+Submit your daily logs, review historical updates, and gain insight with analytics like word trends and update volume — all in a clean and responsive dashboard.

-A full-stack internal tool where users can submit daily updates, built with the T3 Stack (Next.js, TypeScript, Prisma).
+Built with the T3 Stack (Next.js, TypeScript, Prisma).

 ## ✨ Features